JaimeStill/distributed-design/notes.md

 The **Gateway API** uses this pattern via the [`GatewayOptions`](./services/common/Distributed.Core/Gateway/GatewayOptions.cs) record and the [`ConfigureGatewayOptions`](./services/common/Distributed.Core/Extensions/ConfigurationExtensions.cs#L62) extension, as implemented in the [Proposals](./services/api/Distributed.Proposals.Api/Program.cs#L11) and [Workflows](./services/api/Distributed.Workflows.Api/Program.cs#L11) services.

-### Configuration - Sync
+### Configuration - Events

-Because the configuration pattern for the **Sync API** is not standard (the names of the services in the configuration section will differ depending on the service being configured), it cannot implemetn the Options pattern.
-Instead, a [`GetSyncEndpoint`](./services/common/Distributed.Core/Extensions/ConfigurationExtensions.cs#L67) extension method has been written against `IConfiguration` that standardizes the process of retrieving a Sync hub endpoint.
+Because the configuration pattern for the **Events API** is not standard (the names of the services in the configuration section will differ depending on the service being configured), it cannot implement the Options pattern.
+Instead, a [`GetEventEndpoint`](./services/common/Distributed.Core/Extensions/ConfigurationExtensions.cs#L67) extension method has been written against `IConfiguration` that standardizes the process of retrieving an EventHub endpoint.

 ## Service Infrastructure Responsibilities